Different Bible Study Methods

 Analysis (Method 10 - Chapter Analysis Method) - study each chapter of the book in great detail.

-Synthesis (Method 11 - Book Synthesis Method) - take what you learned in the previous two study stages and put it all back together, drawing conclusions as you go and gaining an appreciation of the whole of the book.
+Synthesis (Method 11 - Book Synthesis Method) - take what you learned in the previous two study stages and put it all back together, conclusions as you go and gaining an appreciation of the whole of the book.

 Read much more on the Book Synthesis Method of Bible Study with Tools - Hints - 5 Steps to a Successful Book Synthesis Method of reading.

 Download Book Synthesis Method PDF Chart (print and keep a copy in your Bible.)